Gold Technical Analysis Elliott Wave - FXStreet

 Technical Analysis Elliott Wave Forecast Gold XAU/USD GDX Silver XAG/USD

-Gold Technical Analysis Overview: The swings across 1800 (minor level mTL8) is an (a) (b) (c) Wave ii) correction playing out, once completed we should see furhter upside
+Gold Technical Analysis Overview: The swings across 1800 (minor level mTL8) is an (a) (b) (c) Wave ii) correction playing out, once completed we should see further upside

 Peter Mathers tradinglounge